 Although you may not be accountable for the actions of the client or patient, you can still assume responsibility for whatever actions you can take to set them up for success.

-This key relationship can help you design smarter business systems and drive better outcomes.
+This key relationship can help you design smarter business systems and drive better outcomes when understanding the differences between accountability vs responsibility.